stereolabs/zed-sdk/tutorials/tutorial 4 - positional tracking/README.md

     exit(-1);
 ```

-In the above example, we leave the default parameters for tracking.
-Note that it is possible to configure more deeply the positional tracking module:<br/>
+In the above example, we leave the default tracking parameters.
+For the list of available parameters, check the online documentation.
-For example, we could use a previously created area file for spatial memory in case the ZED is in the same area.
-Those parameters are more detailed in the documentation and will be subject to another tutorial.

-## Capture data
+## Capture pose data

-Now that the ZED is opened and the positional tracking enable, we can create a loop to grab and retrieve the camera position.
+Now that the ZED is opened and the positional tracking enabled, we create a loop to grab and retrieve the camera position.

 The camera position is given by the class sl::Pose.
-This class contains the translation and orientation of the camera, as well as the image timestamp this pose refers to and the tracking confidence (quality).<br/>
+This class contains the translation and orientation of the camera, as well as image timestamp and tracking confidence (quality).<br/>
 A pose is always linked to a reference frame.
-The SDK provides two reference frame : REFERENCE_FRAME_WORLD and REFERENCE_FRAME_CAMERA.<br/> It is not the purpose of this tutorial to go into the details of both reference frame.
-For that it is recommended to read the documentation for this section.<br/>
+The SDK provides two reference frame : REFERENCE_FRAME_WORLD and REFERENCE_FRAME_CAMERA.<br/> It is not the purpose of this tutorial to go into the details of these reference frame.
+Read the documentation for more information.<br/>
-In the example, we are using the default reference frame : REFERENCE_FRAME_WORLD.
+In the example, we get the device position in the World Frame.

 ```
 // Track the camera position during 1000 frames